Nutritionist explains foods to shift belly fat

 The stubborn belly fat often feels like it is the last area to budge and after having our gorgeous babes, we are even more aware of this zone.

-The Healthy Mummy & Lose Baby Weight Team are committed to helping women and mums lead a healthier life through their diet and exercise, and now with the interactive 28 Day Weight Loss Challenge, we are able bring you all the tools you need to be in the best health possible – as well as target the tummy fat area.
+The Healthy Mummy is committed to helping women and mums lead a healthier life through their diet and exercise, and now with the interactive 28 Day Weight Loss Challenge, we are able bring you all the tools you need to be in the best health possible – as well as target the tummy fat area.

 Lizzie McSorley (above) has lost over 10kg on our 28Day Challenges and looks incredible

-So to help you feel better on the inside and outside, this May, we are focusing our menu and recipes around this targeted area of abdominal resistance.
+So to help you feel better on the inside and outside, we are focusing our menu and recipes around this targeted area of abdominal resistance.

 We have included beneficial foods, food groups, macro and micronutrients in abundance to help you shed those extra kilos and feel great.
 To bust that belly fat as they put it!

 Why our 28 Day Weight Loss Challenges will BUST your belly

 Our team of nutritionists and chefs have been hard at work creating a menu packed full of tummy fat busting properties as well as being full of taste – and as always they are family and budget friendly

 Plus our exercise team have created a specific program with a focus on the tummy area and burning fat

 Nutritionist Mandy Dos Santos who has worked insanely hard on the 28 day challenge menu is here to outline why the menu is so tummy fat busting as well as being easy for busy mums to follow